Cavity prevention

 Adults with deep groove patterns or a history of decay in those areas may also benefit from sealants.
 Ask Dr. Agrawal at your next visit whether your back teeth would be good candidates.

-Two of the easiest preventive choices
+Two of your easiest preventive choices

 Ask us at your next cleaning.